The Best College in Every State (2026)

 Middle 50% ACT: 33-35

-Comprising eight undergraduate colleges and schools, this highly-selective Ivy League university in rural, snowy Ithaca offers over 80 majors and 122 minors to which students apply directly.
+Comprising nine undergraduate colleges and schools, this highly selective Ivy League university in rural, snowy Ithaca offers nearly 80 majors and over 120 minors to which students apply directly.
 Undergraduate colleges and schools include:

 - College of Agriculture and Life Sciences